…We’ve Got Answers!

 No. Far from it.
 In its latest annual report (May, 2019), the Greater Toronto Airports Authority, which operates Pearson, remains confident that no new airport will be needed needed in the foreseeable future to handle Toronto’s forecasted air traffic growth.
 “Pickering” was last mentioned in the GTAA’s annual report for 2006.
 The GTAA has two concerns, aside from the Authority’s massive $6 billion debt.
 Pearson’s charges per passenger are the highest on the continent, so they must continue to grow aggressively to reduce per-passenger costs.
 And because ground access is a looming bottleneck, they want to build “Union Station West” to enable access to the airport by bus, train, and mass transit, which will reduce road and parking congestion.
 Ontario’s latest Toronto transit expansion plan includes an eventual extension of the Eglinton crosstown line to Pearson airport.
 And the GTAA is finally starting to mention “climate change” which will affect aviation growth in the future.

-Q. How would you feel about a “green airport”?
-And one that included farming?
+Q. How would you feel if the airport were “green”?
+And what if it included food farming?

 Q. Are there important watersheds on the Federal Lands?